Corruption of Haustfyr Chapter 2: Madam's Homestead

 Allura nods slowly.
 “If anyone can make sense of what happened in Greatfall, it’ll be the Sayers there.”

-You stare into your cup.
+I just stare into my cup.
 The warmth feels wrong.
-Familiar.
-Beneath the surface of your thoughts, something stirs, an echo that isn’t your own.
-You hear the faint whisper of stone shifting, like something ancient calling your name.
-The air around you hums faintly.
-You set the cup down, the vibration still in your bones.
+Something stirs deep within me, an echo of a voice that isn’t mine.
+I hear the faint whisper of stone shifting, like something is calling for me.
+The air around us hums faintly.
+I set the cup down, the vibration still in vibrating through my bones.

 Bassina notices.
 “Ah,” she says softly, “you feel it too, don’t you?
 The pull south of here.
 From Austruun.”